L5 / IC4 · 6+ years

 What you'll be expected to do

 Most companies follow a similar shape for Senior SRE interviews.
-Total calendar time: 5–7 weeks from recruiter screen to offer.
+Total calendar time is 5–7 weeks from recruiter screen to offer.

 01